base/base/docs/specs/experimental/alligator.md

 The `_delegate` function MUST first check that the length of `_newDelegations` does not exceed `MAX_DELEGATIONS`.
-Then, it MUST calculate the voting power of all active delegations of the `_delegator`, and calculate the voting power adjustements for the new delegatee set using `_newDelegations`.
+Then, it MUST calculate the voting power of all active delegations of the `_delegator`, and calculate the voting power adjustments for the new delegatee set using `_newDelegations`.
 Afterwards, the function MUST update the voting power of the current and new set of delegatees.

 The function MUST then sort the new delegatee set in descending order, and store the delegations as part of the `_delegations` mapping.
 While sorting, the function MUST check for the validity of the delegations, as specified in the [Delegation Validation](#delegation-validation) section.
-Aditionally, the function MUST emit a `DelegateVotesChanged` event for each change in delegatee voting power.
+Additionally, the function MUST emit a `DelegateVotesChanged` event for each change in delegatee voting power.

 ### Getters

 For backwards compatibility, the `Alligator` MUST implement all public getter functions of the `GovernanceToken` related to delegation and voting power.
-These functions MUST be used by the `GovernanceToken` when an account has been been migrated to the `Alligator` contract.
+These functions MUST be used by the `GovernanceToken` when an account has been migrated to the `Alligator` contract.
 Otherwise, the `GovernanceToken` MUST use its own state.
 Similarly, all of the `Alligator` getter functions MUST use the `GovernanceToken` state if the account has not been migrated.